cnshsliu/smp.nvim/README.md

 paste URL is specially useful when you are browsing and want to copy the web page url from browser and insert it into your note.

+## Contributing

+Feel free to open issues or submit pull requests to contribute to this project.

 ## Others

 SMP uses port 3030, a configuration to enable other port